Skip to content

 UniSQ Pro Vice-Chancellor (International) Professor Ren Yi said the summits and connected exchange study tours represented a significant step towards fostering innovation between Australia and China in the agriculture sector.

-“The summits will serve as platforms to exchange knowledge and explore cutting-edge solutions to take on pressing challenges related to drought, climate change and sustainable agriculture,” Professor Yi said.
+“The forums will serve as platforms to exchange knowledge and explore cutting-edge solutions to take on pressing challenges related to drought, climate change and sustainable agriculture,” Professor Yi said.

-“Accompanying these summits will be exchange study tour programs in China and Australia, designed to engage the next generation of researchers and industry leaders from both nations in climate-smart agricultural practices.”
+“Accompanying these forums will be exchange study tour programs in China and Australia, designed to engage the next generation of researchers and industry leaders from both nations in climate-smart agricultural practices.”

 “We look forward to the positive impact of this initiative in driving forward sustainable agricultural practices and strengthening bilateral ties.”